devrelcollective/getting-started/README.md

 ### Background

-Our collective is an inclusive thought experiment started by Dave Josephsen and now supported by a group of volunteers led by Mary Thengvall.
-We love all our previous names equally.
+Our collective is an inclusive thought experiment started by Dave Josephsen, Florian Motlik, and Mary Thengvall, and is now supported by a group of volunteers including a Board of Directors and an Admin Team.
+See our [Governance Model](/governance.md) for more information.